 Over the years, the trend of the prosthetics has been changed to a great extent.
 Here are the factors that are responsible for these changes.

 Some decades back, facial prosthetics were hand-sculpted.
-Today, Computer-assisted design (CAD), computer-assisted manufacture (CAM) techniques have revolutionized the field.
-You get the CT scan images that anatomical detects and the computer-assisted prototyping stores the measurements layer.
+Today, Computer-assisted design (CAD), computer-assisted manufacturing (CAM) techniques have revolutionized the field.
+You get the CT scan images that anatomical detects, and the computer-assisted prototyping stores the measurements layer.
 These are then used for making an intermediate wax pattern as a machine-made model.
 When the wax model is ready, a medical artist (anaplastologist) sculpts the model to exactly match the skin tone and facial contours of the recipient by using computer-aided measurements.

-Osseointegration, the ability to anchoring prosthetic devices into the bone is one of the most makeable prosthetic developments over the past few decades.
+Osseointegration, the ability to anchoring prosthetic devices into the bone, is one of the most makeable prosthetic developments over the past few decades.
 The titanium screws are placed into the craniofacial skeleton, and the magnets are kept into the top of these screws.
 These Magnets are then placed on the prosthetic device.
-Traditionally, adhesives were used to retain many types of prosthetic devices which often caused Irritation, perspiration and it is time-consuming.
+Traditionally, adhesives were used to retain many types of prosthetic devices, which often caused Irritation, perspiration, and it is time-consuming.
 Besides osseointegration, silicon pieces that are impregnated with magnets can also be used to retain the prosthetics.